Payrolling Benefits in Kind (PBIK)

 - To ‘payroll’ a benefit the ‘cash equivalent’ of that benefit should be calculated (Payroll Manager does this), and then split across the tax year as applicable.
 Tax is then charged on each payrolled benefit and is reported in the FPS for that period.

-- From April 2017 onwards, details of cars that have been included in the PBIK system are included in the Full Payment Submission (FPS).
+- Details of cars that have been included in the PBIK system are included in the Full Payment Submission (FPS).

 Entering payrolled benefits in Payroll Manager